iLert/docs/integrations/amazon-sns/outbound-via-lambda.md

 ![](../../.gitbook/assets/ilert%20%2842%29.png)

 7. Finished!
-Now an Amazon SNS notification will be created  for each incident in automatic trigger mode or via manual incident action.
+Now an Amazon SNS notification will be created  for each alert in automatic trigger mode or via manual alert action.